 Open the Filebeat configuration file (/etc/filebeat/filebeat.yml) with your preferred text editor.
-Copy and paste the code block below, overwriting the previous contents.
-(You want to replace the file’s contents with this code block.)
+Copy and paste the code block below, overwriting the previous content.
+(You want to replace the file’s content with this code block.)

 # ... filebeat.inputs: - type: udp max_message_size: 10MiB host: "0.0.0.0:514" fields: logzio_codec: plain # Your Logz.io account token.
 You can find your token at # https://app.logz.io/#/dashboard/settings/manage-accounts token: <<LOG-SHIPPING-TOKEN>> type: juniper fields_under_root: true encoding: utf-8 ignore_older: 3h # ...
 For Filebeat 7 only ... filebeat.registry.path: /var/lib/filebeat processors: - rename: fields: - from: "agent" to: "filebeat_agent" ignore_missing: true - rename: fields: - from: "log.file.path" to: "source" ignore_missing: true

 Copy and paste the following code block directly below.
 It sets Logz.io as the output.

 # ... output.logstash: hosts: ["<<LISTENER-HOST>>:5015"] ssl: certificate_authorities: ['/etc/pki/tls/certs/COMODORSADomainValidationSecureServerCA.crt']

 Replace the placeholders to match your specifics.
 (They are indicated by the double angle brackets

 <<LOG-SHIPPING-TOKEN>>with the token of the account you want to ship to.